 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q4), Woodward met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q2), Woodward missed estimates on revenues and beat slightly on earnings per share.

-Woodward reported revenue of $528.7 million.
-The eight analysts polled by S&P Capital IQ expected sales of $531.8 million on the same basis.
-GAAP reported sales were 8.1% higher than the prior-year quarter's $489.3 million.
+Woodward chalked up revenue of $485.5 million.
+The eight analysts polled by S&P Capital IQ wanted to see revenue of $500.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.